 Item Description Text of formula to copy Defines the text, value, or formula to copy to the update destination in plan files.
 Only the cell contents are copied, not the formatting.
 If you want to copy formatting as well (or by itself), then use the Copy the format from this cell to the destination field.
 If you want to copy a formula to plan files, this cell must contain the formula string formatted as text.
 By default, the cell is formatted as Text so that the formula will not resolve.
-For example, the contents of the cell should look something like the following, instead of a resolved formula: $= ROUND (V\{0\} (1+AD\{0\}), 0)$ To copy a formula from another spreadsheet (such as the revised template), you can place your cursor in the cell, highlight the contents of the formula bar, and then copy and paste the formula string to this cell.
+For example, the contents of the cell should look something like the following, instead of a resolved formula: =ROUND(V{0}(1+AD{0}),0) To copy a formula from another spreadsheet (such as the revised template), you can place your cursor in the cell, highlight the contents of the formula bar, and then copy and paste the formula string to this cell.
 Any variable references to rows in the formula should be replaced with a row offset in curly brackets.
-For example, $D\{0\}$ is the current row, $D\{-4\}$ is four rows above the current row, and $D\{4\}$ is four rows below the current row.
+For example, D $\{0\}$ is the current row, D $\{-4\}$ is four rows above the current row, and D $\{4\}$ is four rows below the current row.
 Copy the format from this cell to the destination Specifies whether formatting is copied to the update destination.
 By default, this is set to No , which means that the existing formatting of the update destination is preserved.
 If you want to change formatting in plan files, select one of the following and then format this cell as desired: Select Yes if you want to copy formatting to the update destination in addition to copying the text, value, or formula.
 Select Only Format - No Formula Change if you want to copy only formatting to the update destination, leaving the existing cell contents intact.
+This option does not apply if either of the "simple find / replace" actions are used.
 IMPORTANT: The formatting is copied from this cell, not from the Text of formula to copy cell.
 If you are updating cell contents and format, then the contents go in the "text of formula" cell and the formatting goes in the "copy the format" cell.